-Through its online initiative, Columbia has been very successful with its distance learning initiative.
-By ensuring a rich and dynamic educational environment for learners near and far from campus, Columbia has proved to be a great choice for online master’s programs.
+Through its online initiative, Columbia has been very successful in its distance learning initiative.
+By ensuring a rich and dynamic educational environment for learners near and far from campus, Columbia University online master’s have proved to be a great choice for high-quality education.c

-Graduate admission requirements typically include official college transcripts, a resume, a recommendation letter, and a personal statement.
+Graduate admission requirements for Columbia University online master’s degrees typically include official college transcripts, a resume, a recommendation letter, and a personal statement.
 Some programs require the submission of a portfolio.
-Many require submission of GMAT or GRE scores.
+Furthermore, most Columbia online master’s require the submission of GMAT or GRE scores.

-Best known for its strong STEM programs, Dartmouth’s online programs are another excellent option for graduate students.
+Best known for its strong STEM programs, Dartmouth online master’s programs are another excellent option for graduate students.
 Online degrees at Dartmouth are no different, as each course reflects the college’s learning philosophy.
-All of Dartmouth’s online courses are designed to be rigorous and intimate, in order to foster a close relationship between students and the faculty.
+Each Dartmouth College online master’s is designed to be rigorous and intimate.
+This helps foster a close relationship between students and the faculty through close-knit groups.

-For online students, Dartmouth College offers several options, including two hybrid degree programs, and MOOCs through DartmouthX (in partnership with edX).
-The graduate degree programs at Dartmouth require official transcripts and an online application process.
+For online students seeking undergraduate programs or non-degree programs, Dartmouth College offers several options, including two hybrid degree programs and MOOCs through DartmouthX (in partnership with edX).
+The graduate degree programs at Dartmouth require official transcripts and an online application.

 Not only is it the oldest university in the country, but Harvard is also frequently noted as the best educational institution for several decades.
-With its new and innovative extension school, students can now pursue programs in which they explore their interests and enhance their skills.
+With its new and innovative extension school, students can now pursue a wide variety of Harvard University online master’s programs in which they explore their interests and enhance their skills.

 University of Pennsylvania